JaredSchwartz/RuleMiner.jl/docs/src/closed_itemsets.md

 ## Algorithms

 ### CHARM
 The `charm` function implements the CHARM ([C]losed, [H]ash-based [A]ssociation [R]ule [M]ining) algorithm for mining closed itemsets proposed by Mohammad Zaki and Ching-Jui Hsiao in 2002.
-This algorithm uses a depth-first search with hash-based approaches to pruning non-closed itemsets and is particularly efficient for dense datasets.
+This algorithm uses a depth-first search with hash-based pruning approaches for non-closed itemsets and is particularly efficient for sparse datasets.

 ```@docs
 charm(txns::Transactions, min_support::Union{Int,Float64})
 ```

 ### FPClose
 The `fpclose` function implements the FPClose ([F]requent [P]attern Close) algorithm for mining closed itemsets.
 This algorithm, proposed by Gösta Grahne and Jianfei Zhu in 2005, builds on the FP-Growth alogrithm to discover closed itemsets in a dataset without candidate generation.
+It inherits many of the advantages of FP-Growth when it comes to dense datasets.

 ```@docs
 fpclose(txns::Transactions, min_support::Union{Int,Float64})
 ```

 ### LCM
 The `LCM` function implements the LCM ([L]inear-time [C]losed [M]iner) algorithm for mining frequent closed itemsets first proposed by Uno et al. in 2004.
 This is an efficient method for discovering closed itemsets in a dataset with a linear time complexity.
+It is typically faster than other algorithms and has a more balance profile that achieves fast mining on both sparse and dense datasets.

 ```@docs
    LCM(txns::Transactions, min_support::Union{Int,Float64})
 ```

 ### CARPENTER
 The `carpenter` function implements the CARPENTER ([C]losed [P]att[e]r[n] Discovery by [T]ransposing Tabl[e]s that a[r]e Extremely Long) algorithm for mining closed itemsets proposed by Pan et al. in 2003.
 This algorithm uses a transposed structure to optimize for datasets that have far more items than transactions, such as those found in genetic research and bioinformatics.
-It may not be the best choice if your data does not fit that format.
+It is not well suited to datasets in the more standard transaction-major format.

 ```@docs
 carpenter(txns::Transactions, min_support::Union{Int,Float64})